Fonta1n3/FullyNoded/Docs/Wallets/Lifehashes.md

 When constructing transactions with Fully Noded it will display each input & output and their respective address & lifehash.
 This makes it much easier to recognize your utxos in psbts or perhaps more importantly to confirm receipt addresses.

-Lifehashes are always calculated ad hoc.
-They could potentially help prevent man in the middle attacks.